Home

 Opha Cleophas "Ophie" Kennedy was born on May 15, 1876 in the mountainous Webster community of Taylor County, WV, the son of Josiah and Ruth Ann (Minerd) Kennedy Sr.

-The Kennedys produced at least eight children -- among them were Dovey Lee Kennedy, Howard C. Kennedy, Clavius Calvin Kennedy, Mary J. Rupar, James Bradley Kennedy, Magdalene Opal "Sweets" Mayle, Charles Kennedy and Ruth Ann Kennedy.
+The Kennedys produced at least eight children -- among them were Dovie Lee Kennedy, Howard Cornelius Kennedy, Clavius Calvin Kennedy, Mary J. Rupar/Ruphard, James Bradley Kennedy, Magdalene "Opal" "Sweets" Mayle, Charles Kennedy and Ruth Ann Kennedy.

 When the federal census was taken in 1910, Opha and Bertie resided in Barbour County, with Opha laboring as a coal miner.
 At the time they had been married for nine years and their four eldest children had been born.
 The census taker marked them as "mulatto."